Connect an automatic fire alarm

 - Smoke detection in accordance with Clause 5 provided to activate-

 (i) a smoke exhaust system in accordance with Specification E2.2b; or

 (ii) smoke-and-heat vents in accordance with Specification E2.2c.
 NSW Spec E2.2a 7(e)

-In addition to the above, other premises may also be protected by having the AFA system monitored by an AFASP (e.g. consent condition, insurance, voluntary etc).
+In addition to the above, other premises may also be protected by having the AFA system monitored by an AFASP (e.g. automatic fire sprinkler system installed, consent condition, insurance, voluntary etc).
 Connection and testing is required prior to commissioning the system and the relevant fire safety certificate being issued.

 The following companies have a current AFASP contract with FRNSW:

 ADT Fire Monitoring Pty Ltd